Joseph-Alp/Chem-308-Portfolio/README.md

 # Chemistry 308 Portfolio
 This portfolio is a collection of physical chemistry projects completed throughout Chem 308.
 Through a combination of programing on GitHub and MatLab, a heavy emphasis on probing topics in quantum chemistry via linear algebra is explored.

 This portfolio is separated into two areas: The quantum mechanical principles explained, and the MatLab code used to investigate the their inqueries.
-For all information pertaining to the background information of quantum mechanical principles, please see the [Master](/Master.md) with the following *table of contents*:
+For all information pertaining to the background information of quantum mechanical principles throughout week 1 - week 4, please see the [Master](/Master.md) with the following *table of contents*:

 ### Table of Contents